-Minority Provider: A not for profit organization whose controlling board is comprised of at least 51% minority individuals who are African American, Hispanic origin, American Indian/Native Alaskan/Native Hawaiian, or Asian American/Pacific Islander.
+Minority Provider: A nonprofit organization whose controlling board is comprised of at least 51% minority individuals who are African-American, Hispanic, American Indian/Native Alaskan/Native Hawaiian, and/or Asian American/Pacific Islander.

-Minority Status: means an ethnic person of color who is any of the following:
+Minority Status: A person of color who is any of the following:

-- a) Black a person having origins in any of the Black racial groups of Africa. - b) Hispanic a person of Mexican, Puerto Rican, Cuban, central or South American, or other Spanish or Portuguese culture or origin regardless of race - c) Asian/Pacific Islander a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United states Trust Territories of the Pacific including the Northern Marianas. - d) American Indian/Alaskan Native an American Indian, Eskimo, Aleut, or Native Hawaiian.

-Non-Profit: Any agency, institution or organization which is owned and operated by one or more corporations or associations with no part of the net earnings benefiting any private shareholder or individual.
+- a) Black-a person having origins in any of the Black racial groups of Africa. - b) Hispanic-a person of Mexican, Puerto Rican, Cuban, central or South American, or other Spanish or Portuguese culture or origin regardless of race. - c) Asian/Pacific Islander-a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United states Trust Territories of the Pacific including the Northern Marianas. - d) American Indian/Alaskan Native-an American Indian, Eskimo, Aleut, or Native Hawaiian. - Non-Profit: Any agency, institution, or organization which is owned and operated by one or more corporations or associations with no part of the net earnings benefiting any private shareholder or individual.

-Older Americans Act: The Older Americans Act is the federal funding source for supportive service programs funded under this RFP.
+Older Americans Act: The federal funding source for supportive service programs funded under this Request for Proposal.

-Older Californians Act: The Older Californians Act is the state funding source for Community Based Services Programs.
+Older Californians Act: The state funding source for Community-Based Services Programs.

-Open and Competitive Process: Formal SOURCEWISE process followed to solicit proposals for the provision of services.
+Open and Competitive Process: The formal Sourcewise process followed to solicit proposals for the provision of services.

-Request for Proposal: An official document that requests community organizations to respond to a formal invitation to provide a specific program of services.
-It contains the terms and conditions an operating organization must comply with in order to fulfill its contract with SOURCEWISE.
+Request for Proposal (RFP): An official document that requests community organizations to respond to a formal invitation to provide a specific program of services.
+It contains the terms and conditions an operating organization must comply with in order to fulfill its contract with Sourcewise.